MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 - To run matching conditions, update the unified profile, and run all dependencies, select **Unify customer profiles and dependencies**.
 All processes are rerun automatically.

   > [!TIP]
-  > For accounts, select **Unify accounts** > **Unify profiles and dependencies**.
-For contacts, select **Unify contacts** > **Unify profiles and dependencies**.
-When unifying accounts, contact unification will run if contact data or configuration changes have been saved but not yet run.
-The same is true when unifying contacts, account unification will run if account data or configuration changes have been saved but not yet run.
+  > For accounts and contacts, select **Unify accounts** > **Unify profiles and dependencies**.
+Matching conditions are run for both accounts and contacts updating both unified profiles and all other dependencies are run.

 All tiles except **Source fields** show **Queued** or **Refreshing**.